SergiySeletsky/Unified/README.md

 ## Why

-In certain situations you need a low-latency, distributed, uncoordinated, (roughly) time ordered, compact and highly available Id generation system.
+In certain situations you need a low-latency, distributed, (roughly) time ordered, compact and highly available Id generation system.
 This project was inspired by [Twitter's Snowflake](https://github.com/twitter/snowflake) project which has been retired.
 Note that this project was inspired by Snowflake but is not an *exact* implementation.
 This library provides a basis for Id generation; it does **not** provide a service for handing out these Id's nor does it provide generator-id ('worker-id') coordination.

+Compact only 8 byte or 13 symbols in human-readable format

 ## How it works